Wertoi/Graphy/README.md

 ## How to use
 Graphy just needs 4 basic shapes:
-- A surface where the projection is done.
+- A plane or a surface where the projection is done.
 - A line or a curve to follow.
 Should be constructed on the surface.
-- A starting point.
+- A reference point to locate the marking.
 Should be constructed on the surface and on the line.
 - An axis system to orientate the drawing:
-  - The axis system origin must be the starting point.
+  - The axis system origin must be the reference point.
   - The X axis must be the tangent to the curve passing by its origin.
 Its direction points the marking direction.
   - The Y axis is the results of X and Z axis.
 Its direction points the characters direction.
   - The Z axis must be the normal to the surface passing by its origin.
 Its direction points the material adding direction.